Yarroudh/ZRect3D/README.md

 *Command-Line Interface (CLI) application to process and correct buildings ground floor elevation in CityJSON files using ground points from LiDAR data.*

-The first image shows the results of 3D Reconstruction using [GeoFlow3D](https://github.com/geoflow3d/geoflow-bundle), a tool for reconstructing 3D building models from point clouds, fully automated with high-detail.
+The first image shows the results of 3D reconstruction of buildings using [GeoFlow3D](https://github.com/geoflow3d/geoflow-bundle), a tool for reconstructing 3D building models from point clouds, fully automated with high-detail.
 The software requires that the point cloud includes some ground points around the building so that it can determine the ground floor elevation.
-For aerial point clouds, buildings surrounded by others may not meet this condition which may result in inaccurate height estimation above the ground.
+However, for aerial point clouds, buildings surrounded by others may not meet this condition which may result in inaccurate height estimation above the ground.

 ![image](https://user-images.githubusercontent.com/72500344/210857587-52af1135-eb92-4682-acd7-6499096a292f.png)

-The second image shows the results of our automatic approach to correct building ground floor elevation using ground points from LiDAR data.
-For each building, the correction is based on K-nearest neighbors algorithm (KNN) to find the ground surface neighbors in the ground points of the LiDAR data.
-KDTree's structure is used for fast retrieval of nearest neighbors.
-The height on the ground is calculated by averaging the heights of these neighboring points.
+The second image shows the results of our automatic approach to correct buildings ground floor elevation using ground points from LiDAR data.
+The correction is based on K-nearest neighbors algorithm (KNN) to find the ground floor neighbors in the ground points of the LiDAR data.
+Thus, KDTree's structure is used for fast retrieval of nearest neighbors.
+The elevation is calculated by averaging the heights of these neighboring points.
 The height difference, which is the difference between the minimum Z-coordinate of the ground floor vertices and the calculated height on the ground, is finally applied to correct the Z-coordinate for all vertices of the ground surface.

 ![image](https://user-images.githubusercontent.com/72500344/210857677-d50e6768-cb15-4640-bcd3-c1445b61b15a.png)